krilangs/FYS4150/Project2/README.md

   -main.py\
   -tests.py

-Folder "Figures" contians all the plots we make with the program main.py.
+Folder "Figures" contans all the plots we make with the program main.py.

-Folder "Report" contians the final report as .pdf and .tex format.
+Folder "Report" contains the final report as .pdf and .tex format.